notmyname/swift/doc/source/development_saio.rst

 Configuring each node
 ---------------------

-Sample configuration files are provided with all defaults in line-by-line comments.
-The sample config files are provided in the ``etc`` directory of the swift source code.
+Sample configuration files that have all defaults in line-by-line comments are provided in the ``etc`` directory of the swift source code.
+Configuration files suitable for the Swift All In One virtual machine can be found in the ``etc\saio`` directory.

   #. `sudo mkdir -p /etc/swift`
   #. `sudo chown swift:swift /etc/swift`